 Not everyone shares the same love for board games.
-You might have a friend or two who lets out a groan whenever you start unpacking a board game.
+You might have a friend or two who always lets out a groan whenever you start to bring out a board game for game night.

 When someone "hates" board games, it's usually because they've been playing the wrong ones.
-If your first board game ever played was something like Dungeons and Dragons, I think you would hate board games too.
+If we only knew about Monopoly and Catan, we'd hate board games too!